dbsoft/dwindows/readme.txt

     DW_SIGNAL_HTML_RESULT requires webkit2gtk on Unix.
 Added DW_SIGNAL_HTML_CHANGED signal handler for getting the status of embedded HTML.
-    Status can be: DW_HTML_CHANGE_STARTED/REDIRECT/LOADING/COMPLETE Fixed internatational calendar issues on Mac.
+    Status can be: DW_HTML_CHANGE_STARTED/REDIRECT/LOADING/COMPLETE Fixed international calendar issues on Mac.
 Added dw_mle_set_auto_complete() to enable completion, only available on Mac.
 Changed to using GTK3 by default instead of GTK2.  --with-gtk2 is now available.
 Changed to using winsock2 on Windows ending support for Win95 and NT 3.5.